lulalala/settei/README.md

 # Settei

-Hash based configuration with flexibility and 12-factor deployment in mind
+Hash based configuration with flexibility and 12-factor app deployment in mind

+## Design Philosophies

+* Fast as it is accessible without loading Rails
+* Ease of management as nested hash is allowed
+* 12-factor compatible by serializing as environment variable.
+* Minimal meta-programming magics, so you can add your flavor of magic.

 ## Installation